Particl-Community/academy/intro/intro_general_essentials.rst

 **Syncing Times**

-Because the marketplace's content is hosted on a distributed network (SMSG), the marketplace may take a few minutes for the blockchain network to sync.
+Because the marketplace's content is hosted on the SMSG portion of the :term:`Particl Network`, the marketplace may take a few minutes to sync.
 It may take even a few more minutes to fully load all marketplace's listings.
 This is to be normally expected and will get much faster as the Particl team improves the marketplace.

 This is, unfortunately, a small price to pay to get all the awesome benefits offered by Particl's distributed network such as near-zero fees and rock solid security.
 But rest assured, these are also roadmap items the Particl team plans on tackling as it moves through the Beta phase of development.